 - Recommendation that a case conference should be initiated

 In those cases where the child is already an open case to social care, the Police will refer to First Response as described in this protocol.
-First Response will forward the information to the relevant social worker/family support team, whose responsibility it is to make a professional judgement regarding how to proceed with future management of the case in light of new information.
+First Response will forward the information to the relevant social worker / family support team.
+Their responsibility it is to make a professional judgement regarding how to proceed with future management of the case.

 TLCO Community Health Services – Guidance for response

-Health Visiting Services on receipt of the incident notification Health Visitor case load holder/duty HV should make an assessment using professional judgement regarding future management of the case AND contact First Response to share health information or any other relevant information they hold, and to ascertain First Response’s actions.
+Health Visiting Services: On receipt of the incident notification Health Visitor case load holder / duty HV should make an assessment using professional judgement regarding future management of the case.
+First Response must also be contacted to share health information or any other relevant information, and to ascertain First Response’s actions.